menu

 My Solo Hiking Experience

-The truth is I’m an only child, so doing things alone has always come naturally to me.
+I’m an only child, so doing things alone has always come naturally to me.
 I also started going to an all-girl’s sleepaway camp when I was 8 where I had a lot of female role models and independence to explore outdoors.
 I’ve always viewed doing things alone as normal, especially in nature.

 After law school I moved to Colorado and immediately began going on solo hikes in the mountains.
 I actually climbed my first 14’er a week after moving (and was woefully underprepared)!